Freedom and Reality: Israel's Destiny

 The Haggadah, so filled with references to Israel, is an amazing opportunity to reflect on this destiny - a destiny borne of freedom, of hope, and of pride.

-We ask you to reflect on your own connection to Israel and what you are doing to ensure that our one and only Jewish state is forever a part of Jewish life and identity.
+We at Israel Forever carry out the important task of aiding our people embrace and celebrate our communal history, heritage, homeland and destiny.
 Please consider making a donation to our important work, so that we can continue to provide the stories, the resources, the inspiration, the virtual connection with our home, our hearts, our Israel.